 As a minimum, each mobility hub will have:

-- At least three modes of transport facilities co-located together e.g. car club, e-scooter parking and e-bike hire points.
+- At least three modes of transport facilities co-located together e.g. public transport access, car club, e-scooter parking and e-bike hire points.

 - Information provision – e.g. an information point, real-time transport information or digital displays.

-- Some form of community facility e.g. a meeting space, seating/shelter or other amenity.
+- Some form of community facility e.g. a meeting space, seating with tables or other amenity.

 - Green or environmental features e.g. through tree planting, planters.